Kids in the Street (The All-American Rejects album)

 Kids in the Street is the fourth studio album by American rock band the All-American Rejects, released March 26, 2012, by Interscope Records.
-It is their final studio album released on the label.
+It is their final studio album released on the label, and was their last studio album for 14 years.

 Composition and recording

 The All-American Rejects began writing their fourth studio album in mid 2010.
 During this time the band's songwriters Nick Wheeler and Tyson Ritter went on numerous retreats to their secluded house in Chicago, a writing strategy used for their previous albums.
 Recording began in April 2011 and wrapped up in June, with mixing commencing the following August and concluding in early September.

 "Self-discovery is such an important thing," lead vocalist and bassist Tyson Ritter explained, "I feel like in music you're a virtual Magellan as you discover new, vast territories, sonically and lyrically.
 If you're not discovering something new, you're not doing it right.
 I knew we needed to find a different place, and I guess in this accidental sort of...I don't know man, in the journey I found a different way and a new voice for our music and even a new voice for me to sing with."

 During an interview with Billboard, Ritter says he had no idea he was going to experience so much life in the three years between the band's last record and this one.
-“I went from the floor to standing up, and I think the whole record reflects that thematically,” he continued that he acknowledged he fell quickly into an unintentional "a quarter-life crisis" with "women and excess, getting into trouble, pouring too much Jamison's into the ol' noggin, a lot of people I could've done without", he added, "Of course it was destructive, but it wasn't really intentional.
+“I went from the floor to standing up, and I think the whole record reflects that thematically,” he continued that he acknowledged he fell quickly into an unintentional "a quarter-life crisis" with "women and excess, getting into trouble, pouring too much Jameson's into the ol' noggin, a lot of people I could've done without", he added, "Of course it was destructive, but it wasn't really intentional.
 I was just having fun.
 It WAS fun, and coming out of it...thank God for the piano.
 Really, the music helped me out of it through this cathartic experience of writing the songs."